sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_polynomial.rst

 ------------------------

-To work with polynomials of several variables, we declare the polynomial ring and variables first, in one of two ways.
+To work with polynomials of several variables, we declare the polynomial ring and variables first.

 ::